HuitingFENG/PRJ_Cloud/README.md

 ```

 Question: Under what condition does this policy allow access to VPC-related information?
 Which AWS region is specified?
+-   This policy allows access to VPC-related information only when the requested region is "us-west-2".
+The requested region is the region where the client (who sends the request) wants the requests to be executed.

 3.
 ```